isaqb-org/glossary/manuscript/appendix/2-about-the-authors.md

 Matthias Bohlen, [independent expert](http://mbohlen.de) for effective product development, started his career as a software developer in 1980.
 He wrote compilers for the MC68020 processor by Motorola which was quite a revolutionary device in those days where there was no IBM PC, yet.
 And the compilers really sold well.

-Later, Matthias joined a CAD/CAM software company with 8 people and 4000 customers – this was product development from the ground up!
-8 years later, after being a software developer, consulting projects were done with the CAD/CAM system, and Matthias discovered that he enjoyed to do be a consultant and work with customers.

-After a few years at another 130-people consulting company, in 2001 in the middle of the dot-com bubble, he decided that it was now time to become his own boss and started to work as a freelance software architect and developer.

 Since then, Matthias has worked with countless software teams, helping them to get working software out the door without losing their mind.
 This is what he still does today.

-In times where Matthias felt his mind could use some excitement, he founded [AndroMDA](http://www.andromda.org), an open source project and (as a co-founder with Michael Mahlberg) the [Limited WIP Society Cologne](http://lwscologne.de), a community of Kanban practitioners.

-Matthias is an active member of the [International Software Architecture Qualification Board](http://www.isaqb.org), writes [a blog](http://mbohlen.de), is being known in the Lean/Agile field, worked as an editor for [OBJEKTspektrum](http://www.objektspektrum.de), regularly writes for [Business Technology Magazine](https://jaxenter.de/magazine/business-technology) and speaks at conferences for software development.
-And he even thinks about founding another startup company – but that's a different story.
+Matthias is an active member of the [International Software Architecture Qualification Board](http://www.isaqb.org), writes [a blog](http://mbohlen.de), is being known in the Lean/Agile field, and speaks at conferences for software development.

 {pagebreak}